-You can hover over the flag to see the name of the other user who is Co-editing the document.
+You can hover over the flag to see the name of the other user who is Co-Editing the document.

-- When a document is in Co-edit, you cannot use Save as New Version from the Versions section in the drawer.
+- Use Save as New Version from the Versions section in the drawer

-Workflow Status and Co-edit
+Workflow Status and Co-Edit

-If the workflow Status of a document that is already in Co-edit is changed, for example, to "Approved" or "Completed", the document is locked for users and no further Co-editing changes can be made.
+If the workflow Status of a document that is already in Co-Edit is changed, for example, to "Approved" or "Completed", the document is locked for users and no further Co-Editing changes can be made.
 If further changes are needed, change the workflow Status to unlock it.

-Refiling a Document that is in Co-edit
+Refiling a Document that is in Co-Edit

-If you need to refile a document that is in Co-edit, it is recommended to finish Co-editing, change any filing details and then Co-edit again.
+If you need to refile a document that is in Co-Edit, it is recommended to finish Co-Editing, change any filing details and then Co-Edit again.
 This ensures that there are no issues with users accessing the document if you select a Cabinet that some users do not have access to.

 - Select the document in a list.

-- In the drawer, click Finish Co-editing.
+- In the drawer, click Finish Co-Editing.

 - Click Yes to confirm.

-If you need to make the document Co-edit again, you can do so at any time.
+If you need to make the document Co-Edit again, you can do so at any time.

 Activity Section in the Drawer

-As well as any changes to the filing details, the Activity section in the drawer shows the audit trail of who Co-edited the document and when the Co-edit started and was finished,
+As well as any changes to the filing details, the Activity section in the drawer shows the audit trail of who Co-Edited the document and when the Co-Edit started and was finished,

 Versions Section in the Drawer

-When the document is Co-edited, a new version is added to the Versions section in the drawer.
+When the document is Co-Edited, a new version is added to the Versions section in the drawer.